EldadZZipori/RC4_Breaker/README.md

 # Linear Feedback Shift Registers (LFSR)
 Linear feeback shift registers are used in this project as an exersice to replace counters.
 LFSRs require less logic while generating a sequance of 2^m -1.
 They are very usefull when a brute force sequance is needed for that reason as they require much less logic then an adder, while only creating one less state (the all zeros in our case).

+Simulation for this and pyhthon code to confirm use of the LFSR for our purposes can be found under -
+1. Simulation code - /sim/LFSR_Python_simulation.ipynb
+2. Simulation image - /doc/LFSR_Python_simulation.png
 # Diagrams

 # Simulations